Thin-Equation/REALM/Readme.md

 - 📊 Robust caching, logging, and error handling for production deployment
 - 🔄 Ready-to-use implementations for PPO and DPO fine-tuning
 - 🐳 Docker support for reproducible deployment
-- 📊 Evaluation framework for comparing reward model performance on TruthfulQA
+- 📊 Evaluation framework for comparing reward model performance on the official TruthfulQA dataset

 ## Installation